 Class members must meet the following criteria:

-- The debt was sold or resold to Midland Credit Management Inc. on or after Jan.
+- Capital One sold or resold the debt to Midland Credit Management Inc. on or after Jan.
 1, 2014.

 How much is the class action settlement payment?

 Pro rata cash payment: Class members who do not opt out of the settlement will receive an equal cash payment from the $318,000 class recovery fund.
-Final payment amount will be determined by the total number of participating class members.
+The settlement administrator will determine the final payment amount by the total number of participating class members.

 No claim form required

 Class members do not need to file a claim to receive a settlement payment.
-Class members request a preferred payment method on the settlement website using the CPT ID and Passcode from their settlement notice.
+They can request a preferred payment method on the settlement website using the CPT ID and passcode from their settlement notice.

 Settlement fund breakdown